A Letter from Our VP of Recruitment:

-I can clearly remember what it was like to be in your shoes.
-While I was eager to find a sense of community, I was nervous about going through primary recruitment and unsure of where I belonged.
-When I entered the Pi Phi house for the preference round of recruitment, I instantly felt a sense of relief.
-I could see firsthand how genuine and unapologetic each sister was to be their true selves.
-While each sister ranged in their backgrounds, interests, majors, and talents, it was clear that they were rooted in their values and sisterhood.
-I am proud to say that this statement stands true today, and it is my goal as Vice President of Recruitment to ensure that you’ll get to see the Pi Phi that I know and love.
-Please do not hesitate to reach out with any questions or concerns!
-On behalf of the entire house, we are all so excited to meet you, and wish you the best of luck in your journey to find your new home.
+I can vividly remember what it was like going through formal recruitment one year ago and what it was like to be in your shoes.
+While I was eager to find this sense of community, I was nervous and did not know where I belonged.
+The moment I had my first conversation with a Pi Phi sister at rotationals, a sense of relief and instant ease overwhelmed me.
+With each conversation, I saw how genuine and unapologetically themselves each sister was.
+I knew then and there that I belonged with Pi Phi.
+While each sister ranged in their strong suits, interests, majors, and hobbies, it was clear that they were connected by their values and sisterhood.
+I am proud to say that these statements stand true today, and it is my goal as Vice President of Recruitment to ensure that you will get to see the Pi Phi that I know and love.
+Please do not hesitate to reach out to me with any questions or concerns!
+On behalf of the entire house, we are all so excited to meet you and wish you the best of luck in your journey to find your new home.

 Pi Phi Love & All of Mine,

 A Letter from Our Chapter President:

 My name is Angela Lopez and I am the Chapter President of Pi Beta Phi at Rensselaer Polytechnic Institute.
 I have been a member since my freshman year and I can wholeheartedly say that joining Pi Phi was one of the best decisions I’ve made throughout my collegiate career.
 Pi Phi has allowed me to develop academically, grow as a leader, and learn the true meaning of sisterhood.
 Over the past year and a half, I have been surrounded by strong women that push me everyday to be a better person in every way.